 |Describe the Board’s oversight of climate-related risks and opportunities.||

-The Group Communities Director with the support of the sustainability department, assists and advises the Placemaking and Sustainability Committee develops and monitors the Company’s approach to environmental, social and economic issues.
+The Group Communities Director with the support of the sustainability department, assists and advises the Placemaking and Sustainability Committee in its development and monitoring of the Company’s approach to environmental issues which includes climate change.
 The Committee also reviews and approves the setting of performance objectives and targets and monitors progress against these.
 The Group Chief Executive has ultimate responsibility for climate-related matters and the Committee reports to the Main Board.
 The new role of Group Communities Director has been created to provide strategic management and oversight of the Company’s sustainability framework which includes climate change matters and reports directly to the Group Chief Executive and also sits on the Executive Management Team.
-The Health, Safety and Environment Management Committee also develops and monitors the Company’s approach to environmental sustainability matters and regularly reviews the objectives and effective operation of the ISO 14001 Environmental Management System (EMS).
+The Health, Safety and Environment Committee also develops and monitors the company’s approach to environmental sustainability matters and regularly reviews the objectives and effective operation of the ISO 14001 Environmental Management System (EMS).
 The Group Chief Executive is a member of this Committee.

-The composition of the Main Board can be seen on pages 50 to 51 and the members of the Placemaking and Sustainability Committee can be seen on page 75, with representatives from other disciplines within the business invited to attend the meetings as necessary.
+The composition of the Main Board can be seen on page 96 and the members of the Placemaking and Sustainability Committee can be seen on page 124, with representatives from other disciplines within the business invited to attend the meetings as necessary.

 |Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.||The business has identified the following climate-related risks and opportunities:|